 So you want to brighten your smile?
-Take the first step by choosing the best whitening treatment for you.
-Many factors can influence your tooth-whitening selection.
-Do you want to go to the dental office or whiten from the comfort of your home?
+Take the first step by choosing the best teeth whitening treatment for you.
+Many factors can influence your teeth whitening selection.
+Do you want to go to the dental clinic or whiten your teeth from the comfort of your home?
 How much do you want to spend?
 How long do you want it to take?
 With so many options out there, you may feel indecisive.
-The good news: Finding a tooth-whitening solution doesn't have to be hard.
-Explore your options, and ask your dentist to help you find the perfect one for you!
+The good news: Finding a teeth whitening solution doesn't have to be hard.
+Explore your options and ask your dentist to help you find the perfect one for you!

 What Are the Best Ways to Whiten Your Teeth?

 Now that you have decided to whiten your teeth, the next step is to talk to your dentist.
-They can help you identify the cause of tooth discoloration and the type of stain.
-Extrinsic tooth stains exist on the tooth's surface and usually can be removed with over-the-counter (OTC) whitening products.
-On the other hand, intrinsic tooth stains exist below the tooth's surface and might require in-office treatments.
-Your dentist can examine your teeth and recommend the best option for you.
+They can help you identify the cause of tooth discolouration and the type of stain.
+Extrinsic tooth stains exist on the tooth surface and usually can be removed with over-the-counter (OTC) whitening products.
+On the other hand, intrinsic tooth stains exist below the tooth surface and might require in-office treatments.
+Your dentist can examine your teeth and recommend the best teeth whitening option for you.

 1. Porcelain Veneers

 Porcelain veneers are small custom-made coverings that a dentist bonds to your teeth to improve your smile's appearance.
 Although this teeth whitening option is expensive, your dentist may suggest veneers if bleaching is not an option for you.
 Porcelain veneers are generally painless, but some patients do experience discomfort and sensitivity to temperature after treatment.
 Because veneers are customised, the process may take several visits to the dentist, but once your dentist completes the cosmetic procedure, they can last for 20 years.